alcantarar/ASB_Tutorial/git_cheatsheet.md

 # Git Cheatsheet
 ### Modified from the [Github Education Material](https://education.github.com/git-cheat-sheet-education.pdf)
-### There are additional functions, but this is a basic introduction.
+### There are additional Git functions, but this is a basic introduction.
 #### Note: Text in brackets must be replaced by object described within brackets: "[FIRSTNAME LASTNAME]" -> "Kevin Bacon"
-## DEFINITIONS
-* **Local Repository** - A version of your repository that physically exists on your computer.
-* **Remote Repository** - A version of your repository that exists on a server (like GitHub's).
-* **Directory** - A folder on your computer.
-The working directory is the folder you are working in and can be changed using the `cd` command.
-* **Commit** - A snapshot of changes made to files.
-Files must be staged via the `git add` command.
-* **Staged/Staging** - The process of identifying which files will be included in a commit.
-Can include all files in directory or specific files.

 ## DIRECTORY NAVIGATION
-Change directory to explicit location:
+Change directory to explicit location (forward/backward slash depends on operating system) :
 ```
 cd PATH/TO/DESIRED/DIRECTORY/
 ```